 Spanish Monastrell Wine Tarima Hill on wine.com

 Full-bodied and fruit-forward with blackberry/blueberry notes as well as tasting a bit juicy.
-Behind the fruit there are faint hints of perfume and orange zest as well as an underlying smell of gravel.
+Behind the fruit, there are faint hints of perfume, orange zest, and an underlying smell of gravel.
 Overall the wine has a large profile.
-Producing a total of 7000 cases, Tarima Hill is a wine by Bodegas Volver, one of Jorge Ordonez’s wines.
+Producing a total of 7000 cases, Tarima Hill is wine by Bodegas Volver, one of Jorge Ordonez’s wines.

 French Mourvedre Wine Domaine Tempier Bandol on klwines.com

-Consisting of 80% Mourvèdre, 10% Grenache and 10% Cinsault, Domaine Tempier has very rich and meaty aromas followed by chocolate and mocha overtones and hints of tarragon and dried herbs.
-The balance of this particular wine is awesome and the tannin, while hefty, is well integrated with the rest of the wine’s components.
+Consisting of 80% Mourvèdre, 10% Grenache and 10% Cinsault, Domaine Tempier has rich, meaty aromas followed by chocolate, mocha overtones, hints of tarragon, and dried herbs.
+The balance of this particular wine is awesome.
+The tannin, while hefty, is well integrated with the rest of the wine’s components.
 This one knocks you off your feet.
 A note about Bandol: generally not for fruit-forward wine drinkers.

 Mourvedre Wine Food Pairing

 Full-bodied red wines like Mourvedre beg for rich foods to absorb the high tannin.
-Look for meats with lots of umami like beef short ribs, pork shoulder, barbeque, lamb, rabbit, pork sausage and veal.
-The spices that complement the floral character in Mourvedre are regional spices found in Provence, France such as lavendar, rosemary and thyme.
+Look for meats with lots of umami like beef short ribs, pork shoulder, barbeque, lamb, rabbit, pork sausage, and veal.
+The spices that complement the floral character in Mourvedre are regional spices found in Provence, France such as lavender, rosemary, and thyme.

 Vegetarian Food Pairing with Red Wine